shrimbly/Video-to-splat/README.md

    BEST_IMAGES_DIR = "Best Images"
    ```
 **Run it**
-   Do the config below first, then run it.
+   Do the config first, then run it.
    ```powershell
    python main.py
    ```